 Also, more research found that titles with eight words received a 21% higher click-through rate than the overall average.
 This shows just how important it is to draw in your audience with a catchy title, especially since 43% of people admit to skimming blogs, so you have to make them want to read more.

 A strong title should tell readers about what the blog will be about while also including keywords that are written in an enticing manner.
 Because of this, the length of your headline plays a big role.
-Some tips for creating strong titles are:
+9 tips for creating strong titles are:

 Don’t you want to make your readers want to continue with the blog?
 Use language that entices and makes them want to find out more.
 What benefit will your readers get when they check out your blog post?
 That’s a good starting point, so ask yourself that question and then go from there.
 Every word you use in your title needs to show the value of your blog and what the reader can get if they click on it.